EriksonMurrugarra/node-dockerserver/issue_template.md

-#What is going wrong?
+# What is going wrong?
+Explain the issue.

-#How to reproduce the issue?
+# How to reproduce the issue?
+Explain how can a developer reproduce this issue.